Reaction Network Analysis of Metabolic Insulin Signaling: ACR of Species in Insulin Signaling

 \begin{remark}

-\begin{enumerate} \item Theorem \ref{thm:23} ensures stability of the equilibria only within the subnetworks and not for the whole network so we cannot infer any claims about the property for $X_6$ and $X_{20}$. \item In a similar vein, non-ACR for a species in the subnetwork does not necessarily imply non-ACR in the whole network since the set of positive equilibria of the latter is generally smaller than that of the former. \end{enumerate} \end{remark}
+\begin{enumerate} \item The Meshkat et al criterion ensures stability of the equilibria only within the subnetworks and not for the whole network so we cannot infer any claim about the property for $X_6$ and $X_{20}$. \item In a similar vein, non-ACR for a species in the subnetwork does not necessarily imply non-ACR in the whole network since the set of positive equilibria of the latter is generally smaller than that of the former. \end{enumerate} \end{remark}